The question ‘Why isn’t honey vegan?’ is one of the more confusing, long standing questions surrounding veganism.

 Especially a wfpb diet has been shown to help reverse diabetes, lower blood pressure, lower blood sugar, support heart health and reverse heart disease.

-The list of health benefits is much more than that and so many people have been cured from chronic disease just by adopting a (real food) vegan or wfpb way of life.
+The list of health benefits is much more than that and so many people have been cured from chronic disease just by adopting a (real food) vegan wfpb way of life.

 But being vegan brings so much more than that.